Tips for Daddy Bonding

 3) Taking charge

 After family dinner, daddy’s duty can be spending a little time playing with the kids, gives them a bath and gets them ready for bed time.
 These are great tips because daddy’s time with your lil loved ones is so short during the work week.
 Take a try at soothing your lil loved ones’ tears.
 Try singing to your baby, walking your baby around, gently rocking, or find the closest pacifier for your baby to suck on.
 This way, your baby can learn that Mom isn't the only one who can give them what they need.

 4) Having fun

-You can definitely be the funny guy.
+You can definitely be the fun guy.
 Start by just making silly faces that will make your baby glow with a smile.
-As your baby gets older try fun games like peekaboo.
-Also remember to sing songs for baby.
+As your baby gets older, try fun games like peekaboo.
+Also remember to sing songs and read to your baby.

 5) Feeding time